MonashProteomics/MaSpeQC/README.md

 You can now configure MaSpeQC by running `npm start --setup` and opening a browser window at _http://localhost/configuration_.

 ## Additional Installation Instructions for Thermo Fisher Scientific Instruments Only
-In order to process the pressure metrics and profiles which are a feature for Thermo Fisher Scientific instruments, the standard libraries for raw file access need to be included in MaSpeQC.
+In order to process the pressure metrics and profiles which are a feature for Thermo Fisher Scientific instruments, the standard libraries for raw file access provided by Thermo Fisher Scientific <a href="https://github.com/thermofisherlsms/RawFileReader/">here</a> need to be included in MaSpeQC.

-Firstly, download and extract the available libraries from <a href="https://github.com/thermofisherlsms/RawFileReader/archive/refs/heads/main.zip">here</a>
+Firstly, download the available libraries as a zip file from <a href="https://github.com/thermofisherlsms/RawFileReader/archive/refs/heads/main.zip">here</a>, extract the zip file, and read the license.

-Then, navigate to the folder for the .NET framework that is installed on the system (Net471, NetCore/Net5 or NetCore/Net8) and move the 4 _ThermoFisher_ dll files to the __mpmf-pipeline__ folder in MaSpeQC.
+Then, navigate to the folder for the .NET framework that is installed on the system (Net471, NetCore/Net5 or NetCore/Net8) and copy the 4 _ThermoFisher_ dll files to the __mpmf-pipeline__ folder in MaSpeQC.

 The 4 files that are required are named:
 - ThermoFisher.CommonCore.BackgroundSubtraction.dll